 But first we had to experience sunset.
 As many day visitors started to leave, the numbers thinned out.
 We decided to watch the sunset by the historic El Torcal Hotel (maybe it was the lure of the bar!) rather than get on the bus again to see the view from different angles.

 As the sun went down, the shadows cast different effects on the canyon which allowed us to see more detail than in the broad daylight earlier in the day.

 The colours of the sky and the rocks provided a lovely back drop to a memorable day.

 After dark we made our way to dinner looking up at the stars and loving the total lack of light pollution.
 I guess it won’t be the same in Las Vegas tomorrow night!

 Before dinner we had drinks in a couple of the bars in the Village and met some more interesting people.
 Chris tried the local Grand Canyon American pilsner and enjoyed the live band playing.
 We had a healthy dinner making a change from the burgers or Mexican food we had seen over last couple of days.
-Chris had a salad and I had roast turkey- strange choice for both of us in October.
-After dinner we decided it was time for an early night.
-As I intend to watch the sun rise over this massive wonder of the world – being, as it is, one of the seven.
+Chris had a salad and I had roast turkey – strange choices for both of us in October.
+After dinner we decided it was time for an early night, as I intend to watch the sun rise over this massive wonder of the world – being, as it is, one of the seven.

 I think we will sleep well tonight, my iPhone and watch tells me today I have walked 19,059 steps over a distance of 14.75km.